Senior – what we offer

 We look out for you

-We take things like medical cover and insurance seriously and make sure claims are made swiftly and any incidents are recorded.
-A registered paramedic and vehicle capable of transporting an injured player is always available at our home gamedays thanks to our supplier Hart Services and we have our own dedicated pitch side first aider at all games wherever possible.
-Our first aider can also offer sports taping and kinesio taping before games and over the last year hydrotherapy sessions have also been on offer at camp.
+We take things like medical cover at games and insurance seriously and make sure claims are made swiftly and any incidents are recorded.
+A registered paramedic and vehicle capable of transporting an injured player is always available at our home gamedays thanks to our supplier Hart Services and we have our own dedicated pitch side physiotherapist and / or first aider at all games wherever possible.
+This means we can offer sports taping, massage and kinesio taping before games and over the last year hydrotherapy sessions have also been on offer at camp.
 And there’s always help and advice available on nutrition and gym programs and technique from our experienced players and coaches.

 We play hard